 How does Postalytics pricing work?

 Postalytics bills your credit card for subscriptions and per piece mailed.
-Our per piece rates include printing, postage, handling, tracking, etc. Check out our Pricing page FAQ’s for full details.
+Our per piece rates are all inclusive — printing, postage, handling, tracking, etc. Check out our Pricing page FAQ’s for full details.

 What are the specs for the printed pieces Postalytics produces?